 - Use of corticosteroids.
 Long-term use of cortisone (even in inhalers as e.g. in asthma) increases the chance of glaucoma

 - High Myopia

 Which are the most common types of glaucoma?

 In open angle glaucoma, the drainage system of the eye becomes defective over the years, which results in progressive increase of the intraocular pressure and possibly in progressive damage of the optic nerve.
 It consists the commonest type of glaucoma.

 Angle Closure Glaucoma

-It happens mostly in hypermetropes due to anatomic predisposition (eyes smaller than the normal) where the drainage angle of the eye can close completely.
+It mostly happens in hypermetropes due to anatomical predisposition (eyes smaller than the normal) where the drainage angle of the eye can close completely.
 This can present acutely and consists the acute angle closure glaucoma.
 Symptoms include:

 - Severe pain

 If you have any of the above symptoms, you should consult immediately your ophthalmologist, as this is an ophthalmic emergency.
 If not treated urgently, the acute angle closure glaucoma can lead to blindness.